-In this post, which is based on what I’ve learned about callback functions, I’ll try to enlighten you on this fairly common JavaScript technique.
-And maybe some of our JavaScript experts can chime in and let me know what I’ve omitted or oversimplified.
+In this post, which is based on what I’ve learned about callback functions in JavaScript, I’ll try to enlighten you on this fairly common technique.
+If you have anything to add, feel free to post a comment.

 What is a Callback Function?